Byont-Ventures/hackathon/README.md

 - [Backend Challenges](/backend/README.md)
 - [Stretch Challenges]()

-## Feedback

-We've prepared this workshop thoroughly, but there will inevitably be some unclear documentation, misbehaving configuration, and others.
-If you find anything, have any feedback, or want to share your findings, feel free to create [an issue on Github](https://github.com/Byont-Ventures/Hackathon/issues/new) or let us know on [Discord](https://discord.gg/xF5dtjZH73).

 ## About Byont Labs

 [Byont Labs](https://www.byont.io/) is a blockchain development studio that specializes in building decentralized applications.
 We are a team of developers, designers, and blockchain enthusiasts passionate about creating the future of the web.

+## Feedback

+We've prepared and tested this workshop thoroughly, but there will inevitably be some unclear documentation, misbehaving configuration, and others.
+If you find anything, have any feedback, or want to share your findings, feel free to create [an issue on Github](https://github.com/Byont-Ventures/Hackathon/issues/new) or let us know on [Discord](https://discord.gg/xF5dtjZH73).